mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01C-MiddlewareTutorial/README.md

 MayDispatchAction: StoreInitializedAction {}
 BeforeDispatch: StoreInitializedAction {}
 AfterDispatch: StoreInitializedAction {}

-1: Increment counter
-2: Fetch data
-x: Exit
 ```

 The first action dispatched when a store is initialised is the `StoreInitializedAction`.
 This is automatically
 dispatched by the store and should always be the first action we see.

-Type `1` and press Enter.
+Navigate to the Counter page and click the button to increment the counter, and the following
+will be added to the console output.

 ```
-> 1
 MayDispatchAction: IncrementCounterAction {}
 BeforeDispatch: IncrementCounterAction {}
 AfterDispatch: IncrementCounterAction {}

-1: Increment counter
-2: Fetch data
-x: Exit
 ```

-Now type `2` and press Enter.
-The output should look something like the following.
-Comments have been added
+Now navigate to the Fetch Data page, the output should look something like the following.
+Comments
-to explain what is happening.
+have been added to explain what is happening.

 ```
-> 2
 *** The FetchDataAction is dispatched.
 MayDispatchAction: FetchDataAction {}
 BeforeDispatch: FetchDataAction {}
 AfterDispatch: FetchDataAction {}

-*** As there is an effect to fetch data that is triggered by FetchDataAction, the store triggers it here.
+*** As there is an effect to fetch data that is triggered by FetchDataAction, the store triggers it here but does not wait for it to complete.

-*** The dispatch of FetchDataAction is now complete, so the main app loop continues and redisplays the menu.
+*** The dispatch of FetchDataAction is now complete.
-1: Increment counter
-2: Fetch data
-x: Exit

-*** The effect receives data from the mock server, and dispatches the received data in a new FetchDataResultAction.
+*** Later, the effect receives data from the mock server and dispatches that data in a new FetchDataResultAction.

-> MayDispatchAction: FetchDataResultAction {
+MayDispatchAction: FetchDataResultAction {
   "Forecasts": [
     {
       "Date": "2020-03-22T10:39:14.6862635+00:00",